polyaxon/polyaxon/docs/polyaxon_cli/commands/experiment_group.md

-The experiment group commands accept 2 optional arguments
+The experiment group commands accept 2 optional arguments:

- * Experiment: `--group` or '-g'  to use a specific experiment group.
+ * Experiment: `--group` or `-g`  to use a specific experiment group.
- * Project: `--project` or '-p'  to use a specific project.
+ * Project: `--project` or `-p` to use a specific project.

 If no project/group is provided, the command will default to the currently initialized project/last used group.